OnIsBrowseableElem(Sender: Object; Args: IMetabaseTreeNodeSpecialEventArgs);

 The OnIsBrowseableElem event is used to set whether an element is displayed in a tree.

-Executing the example requires a form and the MetabaseTreeList component located on it.
+Executing the example requires a form with the MetabaseTreeList component on the form.
 The component is set to display data of a repository folder.
 This procedure is set as the OnIsBrowseableElem event handler for the component.

 Sub MetabaseTreeList1OnIsBrowseableElem(Sender: Object; Args: IMetabaseTreeNodeSpecialEventArgs);